sonnynomnom/sonnynomnom/README.md

 ### Fun facts:
 - My high school band Attica was signed to an indie record label.
-- I have 9.5k hours in the game Dota 2. -.-
+- I have 10k hours in the game Dota 2. -.-
-- I'm a huge foodie!
+- HUGE foodie!
 It's a problem.

 <!--
 **sonnynomnom/sonnynomnom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.